paperless-ngx/paperless-ngx/docs/configuration.rst

     Defaults to 2.

+PAPERLESS_PORT=<port>
+    The port number the webserver will listen on.
+Change the port if it collides with other services in your setup.

+    Defaults to 8000.

 USERMAP_UID=<uid>
     The ID of the paperless user in the container.
 Set this to your actual user ID on the host system, which you can get by executing